 Einstein says, “You cannot solve a problem at the same level of consciousness that created the problem.”
-Writers often get stuck because they believe it’s their job to figure out a solution to their protagonist’s problem.
+Writers often get stuck because they believe it’s their job to figure out a solution to their protagonist’s dramatic problem.
 It’s not.
 Here’s why.

-Problems are solved.
 Dilemmas are resolved through a shift in perception.

-Perhaps our story began as a premise, a character, or a single idea, but underlying this initial impulse was a subconscious quest for resolution.
+Perhaps your story began as a premise, a character, or a single idea, but underlying this initial impulse was a subconscious quest for resolution.
 The creative impulse seeks to make order from chaos, to contextualize a series of events with the intention of making new meaning from them.
 As storytellers, we’re drawn to unresolved situations: Will George Bailey leave Bedford Falls?
 Will Dorothy’s dreams come true somewhere over the rainbow?
 Will Harry Potter triumph over Lord Voldemort?

 These questions appear to present a problem but they are actually providing a context through which we can explore a resolution to a dilemma.
 If Jimmy Stewart did leave Bedford Falls at the end of It’s a Wonderful Life, we would be disappointed because he would not have learned that his life is already wonderful.
 Similarly, if Dorothy’s dreams did come true somewhere over the rainbow, we would miss the point, and if Harry Potter simply destroyed Lord Voldemort and that was the end of it, there would be no context for the theme, which is that good and evil must coexist.